usmanialiq/custom_admin_user_data_system/README.md

  * Third row must be 'email', VARCHAR
  * Forth row must be 'contact', VARCHAR
- * Fifth row must be 'cnic', VARCHAR (you can change it to any other info you want but you need to change 'cnic' everywhere in 'fetch.php' and 'confirm.php'and even in the 'index.html'
+ * Fifth row must be 'cnic', VARCHAR (you can change it to any other info you want but you need to change 'cnic' everywhere in 'fetch.php' and 'confirm.php' and even in the 'index.html'
  * Sixth row must be 'institute', VARCHAR and,
  * Seventh row must be 'gender', VARCHAR